makeopensource/MakeOfficeHours/README.md

 ```

 # Pylint
-Project uses pylint to keep the code style organized
+Project uses pylint to keep the code style organized.

 You can run the Pylint on the api folder by doing the following